Samsung/tizen-docs/docs/application/web/guides/machine-learning/pipeline.md

    var absoluteModelPath = tizen.filesystem.toURI(modelPath).substr(URI_PREFIX.length);
    ```

-2. Create a pipeline with a `tensor_filter` node, with `model` property set to the location of a model.
+2. Create a pipeline with a `tensor_filter` node with `model` property set to the location of a model:

    ```javascript
    var pipelineDescription = 'appsrc name=srcx  ' +
                           '! other/tensor,dimension=(string)224:224:3:1,type=(string)float ' +